badaix/snapcast/README.md

 There is a [snapcast component for Home Assistant](https://home-assistant.io/components/media_player.snapcast/) which integrates a snapcast controller in to the [Home Assistant](https://home-assistant.io/) home automation system.

+For a webinterface in python, see [snapcastr](https://github.com/xkonni/snapcastr), based on [python-snapcast](https://github.com/happyleavesaoc/python-snapcast).
+This interface controls client volume and assigns streams to groups.

 Setup of audio players/server
 -----------------------------
 Snapcast can be used with a number of different audio players and servers, and so it can be integrated into your favorite audio-player solution and make it synced-multiroom capable.